jsdelivr/globalping-mcp-server/README.md

 ## Connecting AI Assistants

-This MCP server can be used with any MCP-compatible AI assistant, including:
+You can use our MCP server with any MCP-compatible AI assistant, including:

 - Claude Desktop
 - Anthropic Assistants